archer-jordan/arrowv2/README.md

 - Once packages are installed and env variables are setup, you can run `yarn local` to start the node.js application
 - Your backend will run on `http://localhost:8080/graphql` (this should match your frontend .env file)
 - You should now see your frontend app is working/hitting an API

+### Working Locally & Deployment

+All local work should happen on the staging branch (or branches off of the staging branch).
+When you're ready to push changes from staging to production, do the following

+- push your local staging changes to the remote github branch
+- this will kick off netlify to rebuild the staging website automatically
+- next,